event-catalog/notifier/README.md

 ---

-Made with ❤️ by the EventCatalog team
+Made with ❤️ by the EventCatalog team.